Impact

 Affected Systems

 Affected vendors include Apple and Red Hat.
-Apple products such as Safari, iOS, iPadOS, macOS Sequoia, tvOS, visionOS, and watchOS are impacted.
-The identified patch releases are Safari 18.6, iOS 18.6, iPadOS 18.6, macOS Sequoia 15.6, tvOS 18.6, visionOS 2.6, and watchOS 11.6.
-Red Hat Enterprise Linux 8 and 9, including their extended support streams (RHEL AUS, RHEL E4S, RHEL EUS, RHEL TUS) are also affected as the CPE list references numerous RHEL releases that embed the same engine.
+Apple products such as Safari, iOS, iPadOS, macOS Sequoia, tvOS, visionOS, and watchOS are impacted; the patch releases are Safari 18.6, iOS 18.6, iPadOS 18.6, macOS Sequoia 15.6, tvOS 18.6, visionOS 2.6, and watchOS 11.6.
+Red Hat Enterprise Linux 8 and 9, along with their extended service streams (RHEL AUS, RHEL E4S, RHEL EUS, RHEL TUS), are also affected because the CPE list references multiple RHEL releases that embed WebKitGTK.

 Risk and Exploitability